idia640/presentations/week08/PITCHME.md

 *Humans are inherently wired for conversation -- and conversation is a kind of joint action*

 Note: Humans are really good at dialogue.
 The capacity is built into us.
 This contrasts from the use of formal or written language which must be explicitly learned.

+Okay, so we're wired for conversation.
+What does this have to do with interaction design and why bother with the theory.

+Your understanding of language is unconscious.
+You are highly competent -- expert -- at all of the things that Clark and Goffman wrote about.
+And when you talk, you don't need to think about how language works. *But when you are designing interactive media, your conscious understanding of communicative processes will help you communicate better.*

+An example where this really matters, but is still mostly done poorly: wrong user/password dialogues.
+While there are a few simple design patterns to draw upon, it's still very common to see this poorly implemented.
+Another example comes from broken links on the web.
+We are not computers... a 404 page is virtually meaningless to most users.
+No doubt you can think of other common examples!

+-

 ---